 Can I switch my Medicare Part D Plan?

 If your Medicare Part D Plan does not meet needs, you can and should switch plans.
-The most common reason people switch from one plan to another is because their medications change.
+The most common reason people switch from one plan to another is that their medications change.
 However, you might also discover that a plan that was a great deal last year is not such a good deal this year.

 Before you do anything, you need to know your options.
-In most cases you can't simply switch from one plan to another, except during the Medicare Annual Election Period (AEP).
+In most cases, you can't simply switch from one plan to another, except during the Medicare Annual Election Period (AEP).
 If your plan does not meet your needs, you need to take the time to educate yourself about your current plan and other plans so you can make an informed decision.
 That way, when AEP comes around, you can review the new plans, and changes to your preferred plans, before making a final decision.
 It all comes down to the numbers.

 Is there a penalty for switching Part D Plans?

 You cannot be penalized for switching plans.
 However, you can be penalized if you do not enroll in a Part D plan when first eligible.
 That said, you can only switch plans once a year, during the Annual Election Period.
 If you don't switch during the AEP, you'll have to wait another full year.

 The Annual Election Period sometimes called "Open Enrollment", starts on 15 October and ends on 7 December.
 In rare cases, you may qualify for a Special Enrollment Period.
 Also, if you enroll in a Medicare Advantage plan, and then later change your mind, you can go back to Original Medicare and join a Part D plan from 1 January to 14 February.